 Optimally, the local government would update all of the background information, such as demographic data and the current land use map.
 It would also go through a public participatory process to evaluate all of the goals, objectives, policies, and programs put forth by the original plan and update them as needed, as well as the future land use map.
 Yet, a local government may also do much less to update its plan.
 At a minimum, the local government must go through the process outlined in

-to adopt the updated plan or readopt the original plan if it still meets the community's needs.
+to adopt the updated plan or readopt a version of the original plan if it still meets the community's needs.

 Comprehensive Planning and DOA The former Wisconsin Comprehensive Planning Grant Program financially assisted local governments in the development and adoption of comprehensive plans in the past.
 From 2000 through 2010, comprehensive planning grants were awarded to municipalities, counties, tribes, and regional planning commissions.